 Today, Chapala is still a favorite weekend and holiday destination for Tapatios, as the people of Guadalajara are known.
 A landscaped median divides Calle Madero as it leads into town past the plaza with its charming bandstand.

 With its scenic pier, the lakefront promenade or malecón, boat rides, and restaurants along the main avenue and lakeshore, this is a delightful place to while away a lazy afternoon.
+During the week is the best tine to talk a stroll along the main Malecon, it is quieter and less crowded.

 There are sports aplenty in this delightful municipal seat.
 Chapala’s municipal park, La Cristiania, has six tennis courts, available for a nominal fee.
 Its large public swimming pool is complemented with picnic areas, a basketball court, two volleyball nets and a children’s playground.
 Across the street from the park, east of the pier, is the Chapala Yacht Club.